 On 20 July 2020, it became a legislative requirement that GPs and other medical practitioners working in general practice can only perform a telehealth or telephone service where they have an existing relationship with the patient.
 There are limited exemptions to this requirement.

 The current telehealth services will be available until 30 September 2020.
 The continuing availability of these services will be reviewed prior to 30 September 2020.
 There is strong industry and community support for the services to continue and to be refined and expanded.

 What Other Types of Health and Support Services Can I Access From Home?

-Many allied health and fitness providers are starting to set up online exercise classes via platforms like Facebook live or Zoom.
+As a result of the COVID-19 restrictions, many allied health and fitness providers have set up online exercise classes via platforms like Facebook live or Zoom.
 Some of these may be free.
-However, if it is within your means, please consider paying for online classes like those provided by BJC Health Connected Care to help the providers maintain some sort of income during the COVID-19 lockdown.
+However, if it is within your means, please consider paying for online classes like those provided by BJC Health Connected Care to help the providers remain financially viable.

 Peer support groups for disability and chronic health conditions are always a valuable way to connect with others in similar situations to you.
-During the current lockdown, they are even more important as your health issues haven’t stopped while the rest of the world has.
-Many groups are continuing to run online or via telephone during the lockdown, so now might be the perfect time for you to find one that suits you.
+During the current pandemic, they are even more important as your health issues haven’t stopped while the rest of the world has.
+Many groups are continuing to run online or via telephone while restrictions are in place, so now might be the perfect time for you to find one that suits you.